 The government cut housing funds as of July 15th, 2017 to the “voluntary evacuees,” who Imamura said should bear “self-responsibility for their own decisions.”
 When one reporter pointed out that many were still in need of assistance, and pressed Imamura for a “responsible answer,” that is when the official flipped out.
 “I’m doing my job in a responsible manner.
 How rude you are!”
 Imamura yelled.
 “You should retract what you’ve just said.
 Get out!” he added.
 “Never come here again!”
 Imamura’s rant ended when he told another reporter to “shut up,” and thereafter left the conference.

 TEPCO has paid approximately 188,000,000 USD in the recovery process, which has hit multiple obstacles while attempting to clean up the “unimaginable” levels of radiation that persists in the plant’s radioactive cores.

-Despite TEPCO’s plan to release contaminated water, approximately 300 tons of untreated, contaminated water, as run off, leaches into the Pacific Ocean every day.
+Despite TEPCO’s plan to release contaminated water, approximately 300 tons of untreated, contaminated water, as run off leaches into the Pacific Ocean on a daily basis.

 Regional radiation stored in conventional plastic bags.

 One of many Kawauchi contaminated soil storage sites.

 TEPCO’s long-standing ties to the underworld